 One should never put essential oils directly under the tongue.
 Essential oils are highly concentrated and can sometimes burn the mucous membrane.
 In fact, essential oils also burn the skin if applied topically, but a simple way to avoid this is to dilute the essential oil in a carrier oil.
 Examples of carrier oils include olive oil, almond oil, jojoba oil, and coconut oil

 To prevent an essential oil from coming into contact with the mucous membrane, some consumers put the essential oil in capsules.
 For example, if someone is trying to get rid of an infection, that person can put two to three drops of essential oil into a capsule and swallow the capsule.

 Consumers might wonder if they should just mix their essential oils with other oils, rather than a liquid like tea or water.
 One might argue that having two drops of lavender essential oil in hot water is the same as drinking a cup of lavender tea.

 Consumers just have to focus on the way they’re using the essential oil.
-Their method will determine how the essential oil works, which is really important to consider if consumers are using it as a remedy.
+Their method will determine how the essential oil works.
+This factor is really important to consider if consumers are using it as a remedy.